Keeratsingh4521/Bootstrap/Mainfile.md

 ## Bootstrap Breakpoints

-Bootstrap includes six default breakpoints, sometimes referred to as grid tiers, for building responsively.
+Bootstrap includes six default breakpoints, for building responsively.
 These breakpoints can be customized if you’re using source Sass files.

 ```bash
 Breakpoint    	Classinfix 	      Dimensions